Lysiana exocarpi: Host plants

-In a comprehensive study of Australian herbaria specimens, Paul Downey found that the host plants for Australian mistletoes were mostly dicotyledonous angiosperms with a small number of gymnosperms in the genera Araucaria, Callitris and Pinus.
+In a comprehensive study of Australian herbarium specimens, Paul Downey found that the host plants for Australian mistletoes were mostly dicotyledonous angiosperms with a small number of gymnosperms in the genera Araucaria, Callitris and Pinus.
 No host species were herbaceous.
 Every host family and genus recorded contained species which were not documented as mistletoe host species.
 The two major genera of host species were Eucalyptus and Acacia with 2084, and 2559 records respectively.
 There were 187 species of Eucalyptus and 150 species of Acacia.
 Seven mistletoe species commonly parasitised exotic host species including L. exocarpi.
 The commonly recorded exotic host species included Nerium oleander, Citrus spp., Prunus spp., Schinus molle and Quercus spp.

 L. exocarpi was found in 901 records and 109 species.
 The host families were Apocynaceae, Caesalpiniaceae, Capparaceae, Casuarinaceae, Chenopodiaceae, Fabaceae, Fagaceae, Loranthaceae, Malvaceae, Meliaceae, Mimosaceae, Moraceae, Myoporaceae, Myrtaceae, Oleaceae, Pittosporaceae, Polygonaceae, Proteaceae, Rhamnaceae, Rutaceae, Santalaceae, Sapindaceae, Solanaceae and Zygophyllaceae.
 In a 1990 study of L. exocarpi subsp. exocarpi in Southern South Australia, Yan found that this species showed a specific preference for Alectryon oleifolius and Myoporum platycarpum supporting Barlow's view that all Australian mistletoes of open forest and woodland are host specific to some extent.
 He also found that rainfall was a determining factor in regulating the distribution.

 Insect and animal associations

-Interactions between mistletoes and animals have long been noted and were used by Charles Darwin as early exemplars of evolutionary adaptation with Carl Linnaeus credited as the first to describe the mistletoe life cycle.
-Pliny the Elder had recorded similar observations some 1600 years earlier.
-Most species of mistletoe are dispersed by animals, chiefly birds and this close relationship has been treated as a model system in the study of fruit dispersal generally.
-Many insects pollinate mistletoes primarily in the Coleoptera, Diptera, Hymenoptera and Lepidoptera.

-At least 27 species of Australian butterflies use mistletoes as their host plant.
-The two groups are the jezebels (Pieridae) and azures (Lycaenidae).
-Upon hatching, the caterpillars subsist and grow entirely on the foliage.
-Although some species drop off to pupate in the ground beneath, most remain in the clump attaching their chrysalis to the tips of denuded twigs or burrowing into the junction between mistletoe and the host tree to evade predators.
 L. exocarpi is a host plant for Ogyris aenone and is a popular food plant for nectar feeding birds when in full flower.